diskoverdata/diskover-community/README.md

 Welcome to Diskover FS Crawler

 This crawler helps to index files from your local file system or nfs mounts.
-It crawls your file system and index files and adds to [Amazon Elasticsearch](https://aws.amazon.com/elasticsearch-service/).
-It can help you find large files which have not been modified for a long time, which can be archived and deleted to free up disk space.
+It crawls your file system and indexes files and adds to [Amazon Elasticsearch](https://aws.amazon.com/elasticsearch-service/).
+It is written in Python using Queue and threading modules for multi-threading the indexing.
+The indexed files are bulk added and streamed into Elasticsearch while the crawl is running.

 # Installation Guide